Basic Law for the Federal Republic of Germany

-In the preamble to the Basic Law, its adoption was declared as an action of the "German people", and Article 20 states "All state authority is derived from the people".
-These statements embody the constitutional principles that 'Germany' is identical with the German people, and that the German people act constitutionally as the primary institution of the German state.
-Where the Basic Law refers to the territory under the jurisdiction of this German state, it refers to it as the 'federal territory', so avoiding any inference of there being a constitutionally defined 'German national territory'.
+In the preamble to the Basic Law, its adoption was declared an act of the "German people", and Article 20 states that "All state authority is derived from the people".
+These statements embody the constitutional principles that "Germany" is identical with the German people and that the German people act constitutionally as the sovereign of the German state.
+Where the Basic Law refers to the territory under the jurisdiction of this German state, it refers to it as the "federal territory" (Bundesgebiet), thus avoiding any implication of a constitutionally defined "German national territory".

 The authors of the Basic Law sought to ensure that a potential dictator would never again be able to come to power in the country.
-Although some of the Basic Law is based on the Weimar Republic's constitution, the first article is a protection of human dignity ("Menschenwürde") and human rights; they are core values protected by the Basic Law.
-The principles of democracy, republicanism, social responsibility, federalism and rule of law are key components of the Basic Law (Article 20).
-Articles 1 and 20 are protected by the so-called eternity clause ("Ewigkeitsklausel") Article 79 (3) that prohibits any sort of change or removal of the principles laid down in Articles 1 and 20.
+Although some of the Basic Law is based on the Weimar Republic's constitution, the first article is a protection of human dignity (Menschenwürde) and human rights; they are core values protected by the Basic Law.
+The principles of democracy, republicanism, social responsibility, federalism and the rule of law are key components of the Basic Law (Article 20).
+Articles 1 and 20 are protected by what is called the eternity clause (Ewigkeitsklausel), Article 79 (3), which prohibits any amendment or removal of the principles laid down in Articles 1 and 20.